 Don’t forget to install gates that are wide enough to allow the entry of tractors, mowers, manure spreaders, horse trailers, or your veterinarian’s truck.
 This means at least a 12-foot gate opening.

 Secure gate latches are essential to prevent inquisitive horses from opening the gate and letting themselves out.
-It helps to use latches that allow one hand opening, but be sure that horse muzzles can’t do the same.
+It helps to use latches that you can open with one hand, but make sure horses can’t open them with their muzzles.

 Don’t have a gap between the support post and gate that could entrap a horse’s head or neck.